 Your baggage can contain articles necessary for personal use, personal and other things necessary for wear, use or personal comfort during the trip.

 It is strongly recommended that:

-You can take only one piece of carry-on (hand) luggage onto Montenegro Airlines flights.
+On Montenegro Airlines flights you can take only one piece of carry-on hand luggage onto Montenegro Airlines flights.
 The maximum weight of the item is 10kg, and its total dimensions (including wheels, handles and side pockets) must not exceed 115 cm (eg. 55x40x20 cm).

 All airports have moulds aimed at passengers to check their hand baggage dimensions.
 These are simple metal frames in which hand baggage is placed.
 Such moulds are mostly placed near the check-in counters so as for you to simply repack the extra items into the bags you are checking in.
 If it fits, that means it meets standard dimensions, otherwise, you have to do re-packing.

 Apart from one piece of hand baggage, there are other items that you are allowed to take onboard an aircraft, such as a coat/jacket, umbrella, crutches, camera, binoculars, a reasonable amount of reading material, bassinet or a fully collapsible pushchair.
 The hand baggage of passengers travelling with a baby can contain baby food in liquid or pulpy form and milk in the amount necessary for use during the trip.
 A passenger using medicines in liquid form can take these in hand baggage only if holding a medical clearance issued by a competent medical institution or an authorized medical office.
 The same applies to the transportation of liquids that are used for medical purposes, such as blood products, insulin, etc.